tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

   SHOULD vary to exercise all supported configurations, but MAY be held constant for successive connections to the same server in the same session.

+- Set the "record_digest" field to a randomly-generated string of hash_length bytes, where hash_length is the length of the hash function associated with the chosen cipher suite.

 - Set the "enc" field to a randomly-generated valid encapsulated public key output by the HPKE KEM.

-- Set the "record_digest" field to a randomly-generated string of hash_length bytes, where hash_length is the length of the hash function associated with the chosen cipher suite.

-- Set the "encrypted_client_hello" field to a randomly-generated string of [TODO] bytes.
+- Set the "encrypted_ch" field to a randomly-generated string of padded_length bytes.

 If the server sends an "encrypted_client_hello" extension, the client MUST check the extension syntactically and abort the connection with a